loipct/H_GUPNet/README.md

 If you have any question about this project, please feel free to contact huuloi312001@gmail.com or phatdat906@gmail.com

 ## Acknowledgements
-This code benefits from the excellent works: [GUPNet](https://github.com/SuperMHP/GUPNet).
+This code benefits from the excellent works [GUPNet](https://github.com/SuperMHP/GUPNet) and it also benefits from [kitti_object_vis](https://github.com/kuixu/kitti_object_vis).
+Thanks for their great works!